jackcallister/jarsbe.github.io/_posts/2014-11-20-controlled-inputs-with-react-js.markdown

 ---
 layout: post
-title: Controlled inputs with react.js
+title: Controlled inputs with React JS
 ---

 I've been working with react.js alot lately.
 It's a library for developing user interfaces and I've found that the concepts behind it make developing interfaces quite simple.
 There are a few 'gotchas' though and one in particular had me stumped, controlled inputs.
 Imagine we have an input which react is rendering.